ioccc-src/winner/faq.md

 <div id="sox">
 <div id="sound">
-### Q: How do I compile and run an IOCCC entry that requires sound?
+### Q 5.3: How do I compile and run an IOCCC entry that requires sound?
 </div>
 </div>